Skip to main content

 Western Bexar County (Helotes, Fair Oaks Ranch, the Hill Country side) is rocky Edwards Plateau limestone.
 The soil is thin, bedrock is shallow, and conventional drain fields often can't be installed at all.
 Homes in these areas frequently need mound systems, aerobic treatment units, or drip irrigation systems.
 The rocky terrain also makes excavation harder and more expensive.

 Eastern Bexar County moves into Blackland Prairie clay, including Houston Black clay with extreme shrink-swell cycles.
-Per the USDA soil survey, Houston Black clay develops cracks over 4 inches wide and 12 inches deep that stay open 90-150 days per year.
-This soil drains slowly, which means drain fields saturate faster and fail sooner.
+This soil drains slowly (sometimes less than 1 inch per hour), which means drain fields saturate faster and fail sooner.
 The clay also shifts with moisture changes, cracking pipes and stressing tank connections over time.

 Edwards Aquifer Recharge Zone